nauhpc/job_archive/README.md

 ## Build Instructions

 In our environment we are using a default gcc 4.4.7 from Cent OS 6.
+Because of this older gcc version, which we chose not to upgrade to a newer version, then this does impact a few of the design strategies.

 To build, use this simple one liner:

  - g++ job_archive.cpp -o job_archive -std=c++0x -lpthread

+If you are running a newer version of gcc, then use an appropriate alternate, such as:

+ - g++ job_archive.cpp -o job_archive -std=c++11 -lpthread

 ## Deployment Environment